cockroachdb/docs/insert.md

 toc: false
 ---

 The `INSERT` [statement](sql-statements.html) inserts one or more rows into a table.
-In cases where inserted values violate uniqueness constraints, the `ON CONFLICT` clause can be used to update rather than insert rows.
+In cases where inserted values conflict with uniqueness constraints, the `ON CONFLICT` clause can be used to update rather than insert rows.

 <div id="toc"></div>